Select a donation amount and frequency.

 Primary religions: Roman Catholic, Protestant, indigenous Maya

-Over 200,000 people died or disappeared in Guatemala’s decades-long civil war.
-Drugs, gangs, violence and systemic corruption hold back Guatemala’s capital city.
-In rural areas, indigenous farmers survive hand-to-mouth, burdened by a sense of futility and racial exclusion.
-Almost 8.7% of the population may be living on less than $1.90 a day.
+More than 200,000 people died or disappeared in Guatemala’s decades-long civil war.
+Drugs, gangs, violence and systemic corruption are now key challenges for the poor living in Guatemala’s capital city, and in rural areas extreme poverty is the greatest threat.
+Indigenous farmers in those areas survive hand-to-mouth, plagued by a sense of futility and racial exclusion.

 Families living in poor rural communities often eat only one meal a day.
-Homes have dirt floors, water comes from a shallow, contaminated well, and a few children receive a quality Catholic education.
+They have homes with dirt floors; draw unsafe water from shallow, contaminated wells; and struggle to provide their children with a quality education.
 When sickness strikes, there is barely enough money to visit the nearest clinic or receive prescription medicine.
-So they stay sick, hungry, uneducated and stuck in the cycle of poverty.
+As a result, these hope-drained families remain sick, hungry, uneducated and stuck in the cycle of poverty.

 Cross Catholic Outreach partners with local Catholic bishops, priests, religious and lay workers who have the hearts and the knowledge to serve their needy neighbors.

 In southern Guatemala, Cross Catholic Outreach is working with the Diocese of Santa Rosa de Lima to transform the lives of the poor.

-Our goal is to not only provide food, water, shelter, and other material needs, but also to transform families and communities for the glory of Jesus Christ.
-Your support can help break the cycle of poverty, increase self-sufficiency and model the love of Christ.
+Our goal is not only to provide food, water, shelter, and other material needs, but also to transform families and communities for the glory of Jesus Christ.
+Your support can help break the cycle of poverty, increase self-sufficiency and model God’s love.

-Cross Catholic Outreach has partnered with the Diocese of Santa Rosa de Lima and Father Raúl Monterroso to build a Catholic school, construct safe homes, provide clean water and launch an agriculture program to promote economic independence and strengthen Christ’s presence among the poor.
-It’s an ambitious project, and your gift could make all the difference.
+Cross Catholic Outreach has partnered with the Diocese of Santa Rosa de Lima to build a Catholic school, construct safe homes, provide clean water and launch an agriculture program to promote economic independence and strengthen Christ’s presence among the poor.
+It’s an ambitious project, but one we are confident can be achieved with your support.

 The headquarters for the Diocese of Santa Rosa de Lima (pictured below) is located in Cuilapa, about 40 miles southeast of Guatemala City.
 The city itself has a population of about 41,359 people and is surrounded by dozens of poor farming communities.